lgatto/10-simple-rules/README.md

-# 10 simple rules for "reviewing" scientific software/methodology
+# 10 simple rules for reviewing scientific software/methodology

 Our objective is to write  -